 - 14. The determinants of the exchange rate are its value and the supply and demand for foreign money. - 15.
-The value of the exchange rate, or, more precisely, of foreign money, is the value that covers the cost plus a reasonable profit of the business enterprises that participate in foreign trade and ensure the equilibrium of the current account of the country. - 16.
+The value of the exchange rate, or, more precisely, of the foreign money, is the value that covers the cost plus a reasonable profit of the business enterprises that participate in foreign trade and ensure the equilibrium of the current account of the country. - 16.
 The value of the exchange rate depends on the country's comparative unit labor cost (wage rate divided by productivity of the country compared with other countries). - 17.
 The price of the exchange rate floats around its value according to the demand and supply of foreign money. - 18.
-The supply and demand for foreign money (i) depends on the textbook determinants, particularly on the interest rate (which attracts capital when it increases) and on the purchase or selling of foreign reserves by the central bank; (ii) on the speculative capital flows; and (iii) on the three habitual populist policies that developing countries adopt: the policy of growth with current-account deficits ('foreign savings'), the policy of a high level of the basic interest (well above the international rate), and the use of an exchange rate anchor to control inflation.
+The supply and demand for foreign money (1) depends on the textbook determinants, particularly on the interest rate (which attracts capital when increases) and on the purchase or selling of foreign reserves by the central bank, (2) on the speculative capital flows, and (3) on the two usual populist policies that developing countries adopt: the growth cum "foreign savings" policy and the use of an exchange rate anchor to control inflation.